DSC-Capstone/2024-25/mentors.md

 ## Program Overview

 As mentioned above, the capstone program spans two quarters.
-In both quarters, there are two components to the capstone: domain-specific instruction (provided by you) and methodology-specific instruction (provided by Suraj and the DSC 180AB TAs).
+In both quarters, there are two components to the capstone: domain-specific instruction (provided by you) and methodology-specific instruction (provided by the instructor and the DSC 180AB TAs).

 | Quarter | Domain | Methodology |
 | --- | --- | --- |